Paul Sancya / AP

 With Tuch and Tatar on the wings, the Golden Knights could have one of the fastest and most-potent third units in the NHL.

-The downside to the deal is McPhee is left with only one draft pick in the first three rounds for the upcoming draft, which has been touted as one of the deepest in years.
+The downside to the deal is that McPhee is left with only one draft pick in the first three rounds for the upcoming draft, which has been touted as one of the deepest in years.
 However, with three first-round picks and two second-round picks in the 2017 draft, McPhee believes the team has plenty of prospects and didn’t think twice about trading the three picks for Tatar.

 “It was easy,” McPhee said.
 “When we acquired all those picks we said we’ll either use them to draft players or acquire players.
 This is one example of how we can do that.”

-If Tatar doesn’t pan out, McPhee will regret giving up so much future capital, especially so soon in an expansion franchise’s history, but the move shows his faith in this squad to make a deep run in the Stanley Cup Playoffs.
+If Tatar doesn’t pan out, McPhee will regret giving up so much future capital, especially so soon in an expansion franchise’s history, but the move shows his faith in this squad to make a deep run in the Stanley Cup playoffs.

 “We wanted to give Leipsic an opportunity with another NHL team,” McPhee said.
 “We hope it goes well for him.”